Kozea/pygal/pages/basic_customizations.rst

 How to customize:
 -----------------

-pygal is customized with the help of the config class (see `config.py <https://github.com/Kozea/pygal/blob/master/pygal/config.py>`_).
+pygal is customized with the help of the `Config` class (see `config.py <https://github.com/Kozea/pygal/blob/master/pygal/config.py>`_).
 It can be changed in several ways:

 .. pygal::